mitchdavenport88/hop_shop/README.md

 ### Surface
 The Hop Shop is built using Bootstraps grid system.
 I’ve used a combination of containers, rows and columns along with the built in flexbox capabilities to position content as well as making each page responsive at all breakpoints.
 Another positive to using this grid system is that it’s allowed me to keep the layout of pages consistent throughout.

 Pages have a similar layout of page title followed by its content.
-Some pages contain a lot of information (such as the product pages) so in order not to overpower the user with a lot of information at once products are displayed via cards.
+Some pages contain a lot of information (such as the product pages) so in order not to overpower the user with a lot of information at once, products are displayed via cards.
 These cards show just the basic information and link to the individual product page.
 Where the use of cards wasn’t applicable (such as the individual product pages and pages that feature forms) I broke information up by using block colour and columns.
 Doing so ties in with the overall aesthetic of the site, adds some space between information and forms where appropriate whilst remaining visually appealing and responsive.

 I found a suitable colour palette using [Coolors](https://coolors.co/).
 The scheme is a combination of Oxford Blue (#061A40) and Celadon Blue (#1A759F) that work well together, work well with white text and gives the site the professional, modern aesthetic I was after.
 I decided that buttons for adding, updating and checking out were to use Bootstraps success class as this green colour is more associated with actions of this type.
 For delete functions I used Bootstraps danger class for the same reasoning.
 The Google font Montserrat is used throughout.
 I used it for just the logo initially and it worked really well so I decided to use it everywhere else.
 I feel it works well with the colour scheme, fits in with the aesthetic created and more importantly it is easy to read.